apple/swift-openapi-generator/Examples/ContentTypesClient/README.md

-# Hello World URLSession Client
+# Content Types Client

 An example project using [Swift OpenAPI Generator](https://github.com/apple/swift-openapi-generator).

 ## Overview

-A "hello world" command-line tool that uses a generated client to make a request to the Greeting Service running on `http://localhost:8080`.
+A command-line tool that uses a generated client to show how to work with various HTTP content types.

 The tool uses the [URLSession](https://developer.apple.com/documentation/foundation/urlsession) API to perform the HTTP call, wrapped in the [Swift OpenAPI URLSession Transport](https://github.com/apple/swift-openapi-urlsession).

-The server can be started by running the any of the `HelloWorld*Server` examples locally.
+The server can be started by running the `ContentTypesServer` example locally.

 ## Usage